-\$ 01167 ADVANCED DEBATE 10-12 Year
+\$ 01167 DC DEBATE

-Prereg. - Speech & Debate A & B, plus written permission from the instructor.
-This course is for varsity level debaters and emphasizes individual research; affirmative and negative case strategies, and analysis of theory and argumentation.
-Students will also practice, and prepare multiple speech events for competition.
+Pre-req.-Speech & Debate A & B, plus written permission from the instructor.
+This course is for varsity level debaters and emphasizes individual research, affirmative and negative case strategies, and analysis of theory and argumentation.
+Students will also practice and prepare multiple speech events for competition.
 The course involves extensive outside of class research and preparation time.
 Students will be expected to compete in interscholastic debate and Speech competitions, which may involve traveling.
 The emphasis on this class will be on debate and speech events.
+Dual credit through Northwest Nazarene University available (COMM 2120).
+Please see page 18 for more information on Fast Forward funding!

-£: 01150 PUBLIC SPEAKING
+No 01150 PUBLIC SPEAKING